BANAAG-KYLE/BanaagKyleIT2104_ACPactivities/Labaratory Activities/readme.md

 **Code Summary:**
 Creates a system for converting Roman numerals to integers using dictionary mapping and string processing.
 Handles both standard and subtractive notation while maintaining proper validation rules.

+**Instructions for Reviewers:**
+- 🖋️ **Input valid Roman numerals**: Ensure that the Roman numerals entered are correctly formatted and valid.
+- ✅ **Confirm integer conversion accuracy**: Check that the program accurately converts Roman numerals to their integer equivalents.
+- 🔍 **Test edge cases**: Enter both simple and complex Roman numerals to evaluate the program's reliability.

 #### Item 2: Perfect Number Validator ✨
 **Code Summary:**
 Implements an algorithm to identify perfect numbers through divisor calculation and summation.
 The program analyzes numerical properties and determines if a number's proper divisors sum equals the original number.

 **Instructions for Reviewers:**
-- 🖋️ **Input valid Roman numerals**: Ensure that the Roman numerals entered are correctly formatted and valid.
+- 🖋️ **Input valid integers**: Provide positive integers to test the perfect number validation.
-- ✅ **Confirm integer conversion accuracy**: Check that the program accurately converts Roman numerals to their integer equivalents.
+- ✅ **Verify perfect number identification**: Ensure the program correctly identifies perfect numbers.
-- 🔍 **Test edge cases**: Enter both simple and complex Roman numerals to evaluate the program's reliability.
+- 🔍 **Test with large numbers**: Input large integers to assess the program's performance with big data.

 ---